-- 1. Sum the hourly heating and cooling loads for the conditioned zones for each hour of the year to produce the hourly combined heating and cooling load (MJ). - 2.
-Calculate the total annual combined heating and cooling load (MJ) for each hour of the day (1 to 24), as well as the total annual combined heating and cooling load (MJ).
+1. Sum the hourly heating and cooling loads for the conditioned zones for each hour of the year to produce the hourly combined heating and cooling load (MJ).

 30 The controlled load component of the electricity consumption is not relevant to the benchmark dwelling, as the air conditioner and lighting are assumed to operate on a general electricity tariff.
 'Controlled load' refers to appliances that run on the cheaper off-peak electricity overnight (e.g. off-peak electric water heating).